Mariede/zenos/README.md

    > Does not exists for players

 ## Element types
  * It is a number.
-Every element in the map has a type (including player).
+Every element in the map has a type.
  * Each type defines an action associated when collision happens in the game.
  * Odd type numbers means the element can hit and do damage or rise life.
  * The act of collision have an **origin element** and a **target element**.